IJCJS vOLUME: 12 ISSUE 1 January - june 2017

 The International Journal of Criminal Justice Sciences (IJCJS) believes that knowledge is open to all and it should be freely accessible.
 IJCJS makes all content freely available to all researchers worldwide, ensuring maximum dissemination of content through its website.
 IJCJS supports the views of Scherlen and Robinson (2008), and justifies that open access is the only way to ensure social justice in the dissemination of criminal justice scholarship and literature.
 IJCJS also supports Create Change in promoting the concept of open access.

 IJCJS utilizes Hirsch’s h-index – and data source – Google Scholar – to assess journal impact.
 The Google Scholar Hirsch’s h-index Journal impact is 11.
 (Journal Impact Analysis - Query date: 2017-02-05).
 Total Statistics: Papers: 142 / Citations: 618 / Cites/year: 56.18 / h-index: 11 (43%).

 No page or publication fees/charges unlike some open access journals.
 Authors need not pay for the publication of their articles.

 Research reaches the community in a timely manner

 Guaranteed quality - peer review managed by top international reviewers

 High readership visibility

 IJCJS articles are published under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, at the free choice of the authors.
-Under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, which permits unrestricted use, distribution, and reproduction in any medium, share alike, for non-commercial use, provided the original work is properly cited.
-This license does not permit commercial exploitation or the creation of derivative works without specific permission. (read full legal code).
+Under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, which permits unrestricted use, distribution, and reproduction in any medium, share alike, for non-commercial use, provided the original work is properly cited. (read full legal code).